 Most episodes of atrial fibrillation aren't life-threatening, but an irregular heartbeat can cause complications like a heart attack or stroke.
 When you're prepared to spot and handle what's going on, you can help your loved one get the medical care he needs faster, and ease your worries, too.

 To get started, make a list of his health conditions and the medications he takes.
 That way, you can share the list with medical professionals during any emergency.
 If your loved one takes blood thinners,...

-Your cardiologist may also suggest a cardiac rehabilitation program.
-Rehabilitation specialists help you develop a custom exercise program, look out for any problems, and help you identify when it's safe to push yourself.
+It's possible that you have problems that need treatment first.
+Your cardiologist may suggest a cardiac rehabilitation program.
+Rehab specialists develop a custom exercise program with you, look out for any problems, and help you figure out when it's safe to push yourself.

-Build up gradually.
-If you have AFib, jumping into exercise too quickly -- with high intensity or long workouts -- could cause symptoms.
+When you have AFib, jumping into exercise too quickly -- with high intensity or long workouts -- could cause symptoms.
 Instead, start slowly with 5 to 10 minutes a day of walking.
-Add a minute or two each week or so.
+Add a minute or two every week or so.